Outdoor Socket Installation Cost

 What's Involved in Installing an Outside Socket?

-The first step will be to turn off the electricity in your home.
+• The electricity will be turned off in your home.
 This could just be to a single ring, or it may be to your whole house.
 It will depend on the wiring in your home and the location of the new external socket.

-In some cases, it may be safer to run a cable directly from your consumer unit to the location of the external socket.
-The wire will be run so that it is out of the way and safe from damage.
-It may be possible to lay this wire inside the walls.
-Otherwise, it will be tacked to the wall out of the way.
+• If it's safer to run a cable directly from your consumer unit to the location of the external socket, the wire will be run so that it is out of the way and safe from damage.

 Can I Install an Outside Socket Myself?